Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Introduction

-In more detail, we summarize our contribution of this work in the following: \begin{enumerate}
+We further summarize our contributions in the following: \begin{enumerate}

-\item Under some mild regularity conditions on the demand function, we show that our pricing policy achieves a regret arbitrarily close to $O(n^{-1/2})$ (in terms of the order of $n$), uniformly across all possible demand functions.
-This result improves the best-known bound (of the asymptotic regret) by Besbes and Zeevi \cite{besbes} for both the non-parametric learning (the best known bound was $O\left(n^{-1/4}\right)$) and the parametric learning (the best known bound was $O\left(n^{-1/3}\right)$ except for the case with only one parameter) in this context.
-Thus, it closes the efficiency gap between parametric and non-parametric learning in this setting.
-It implies that there is no additional cost associated with performing non-parametric learning, in terms of asymptotic regret.
-Therefore, our study suggests that firms could save time and effort on checking which class of parametric functions the demand belongs to and collecting data for curve fitting, which is widely used in practice.
+\item Under some mild regularity conditions on the demand function, we show that our pricing policy achieves a regret of $O^*(n^{-1/2})$\footnote{We use the notation $f(n)=O^*(g(n))$ to mean that for some constant $C_1$ and $C_2$, $f(n)\le C_lg(n)(\log{n})^{C_2}$.}, uniformly across all demand functions.
+This result improves the best-known bound (of the asymptotic regret) by Besbes and Zeevi \cite{besbes} for both the non-parametric learning (the best known bound was $O^*\left(n^{-1/4}\right)$) and the parametric learning (the best known bound was $O^*\left(n^{-1/3}\right)$) in this context.
+One consequence of our result is that it closes the efficiency gap between parametric and non-parametric learning, implying that the value of knowing the parametric form of the demand function in this problem is marginal when the best algorithm is adopted.
+In this sense, our algorithm could save firms' efforts in searching for the right parametric form of the demand functions.

-\item Our result also closes the gap between two revenue management mechanisms: the customer-bidding mechanism and the post-price mechanism.
-In Agrawal et al \cite{shipra}, the authors obtained a dynamic learning algorithm with $O(n^{-1/2})$ regret under the former mechanism (in slightly different setting).
-However, under the post-price model, the previous best algorithm by Besbes and Zeevi \cite{besbes} achieves a regret of $O(n^{-1/4})$.
-Our result asserts that although post-price mechanism extracts much less information from each individual customer's valuation of the product, it can achieve the same order of asymptotic behavior as that in the customer-bidding mechanism.
-Therefore, our result reassures the usage of the post-price mechanism, which is more widespread in practice.
+\item Our result also closes the gap between two price revealing mechanisms in revenue management: the customer-bidding mechanism and the post-price mechanism.
+Agrawal et al \cite{shipra} obtained a near-optimal dynamic learning algorithm with $O^*(n^{-1/2})$ regret under the former mechanism (in a slightly different setting).
+However, in post-price models, the previous best algorithm by Besbes and Zeevi \cite{besbes} achieves a regret of $O^*(n^{-1/4})$.
+It was unclear how large is the gap between the two pricing mechanisms.
+Surprisingly, our algorithm shows that although the post-price mechanism extracts much less information from each individual customer's valuation of the product, it can achieve the same order of asymptotic performance as that of customer-bidding mechanisms.
+Therefore, our result reassures the usage of the post-price mechanism, which is much more widespread in practice.